-Writing academic essays is often a requirement asked of students to submit, and I understand that regardless of being common, there are some students who are lost in a sea of information to even begin their academic essays.
+Writing academic essay is often a requirement asked of students to submit, and I understand that regardless of being common, there are some students who are lost in a sea of information to even begin their academic essays.

 So here I provide an easy-to-follow step by step guide to help you with your academic essay.